ghedo/safely/README.md

 ![status](http://stillmaintained.com/AlexBio/Safely.png)

-**safely** is a command-line based, tool to manage password in an extremely easy to use and secure way.
-The passwords database is a simple GnuPG encrypted JSON document; this makes manual access and manipulation of the database very simple.
+**safely** is a command-line tool to manage passwords in an extremely easy to use and secure way.
+The password database is a simple GnuPG encrypted JSON document; this makes manual access and manipulation of the database very simple.

 Its configuration is entirely handled via environment variables in order to avoid yet another dotfile under your $HOME.
-Every config option is optional, and safely provides sane default values for them.
+Every configuration option is optional, and safely provides sane default values for them.

-safely was implemented with the following "design goals" in mind:
+safely was implemented with the following design goals in mind:

  * Simple database format and schema (to ease manual manipulation)
  * Secure, GPG-based encryption which allows manual decryption (see above)